 Decide which factors are the most important to you, and weigh them against each other accordingly.

+Before any work begins, get everything in writing and draw up a contract.
 Your contract with your contractor needs to be explicitly detailed down to the finest points.
 For example, it should include the following:

 After you hire a contractor, you can help ensure your project goes smoothly by keeping track of all changes and delays, communicating with your contractor regularly and establishing a good rapport.
 Consider implementing these tips as the contractors work on your project: